What is the postpartum period?

 The perineal spray will provide comfort to your perineum, much like Tucks pads and Dermoplast.
 You might experience swelling.
 This can happen during pregnancy and worsen during delivery.
 You may also tear during a vaginal delivery, which may leave you swollen and/or sore.
 If you deliver via cesarean section you may experience hemorrhoids postpartum.
 Medication given to you during the operation and post-operatively for pain control may contribute to constipation.

 The perineal sprays listed below are non-toxic.
-Some contain organic products.
+Some contain organic ingredients.
 These sprays will provide comfort without chemicals.

 The perineal balm is similar to perineal spray.
 However, since it is an ointment you don’t need to apply it as frequently.
 The ointment doesn’t rinse off when you use your peri-bottle (a plastic squeeze bottle that is used after using the restroom).
 It is great for hemorrhoids, tears, and general discomfort.